acorn-io/runtime/docs/docs/37-getting-started.md

           --welcome string   Configure your personal welcome text
     ```

-- `containers` section: describes the set of containers your Acorn App consists of
+- `containers` section: describes the set of containers your Acorn app consists of
   - Note: `app`, `db` and `cache` are custom names of your containers
   - `app` - Our Python Flask App
     - `build`: build from Dockerfile that we created